Will-92/Will-92/README.md

 ---

 ###  🧑🏾‍💻 About Me :
-Future Full Stack Developer
+Future Software Developer

-- 📓 Working as an administrative assistant and pursuing a BS in Computer Science.
+- 📓 Pursuing a BS in Computer Information Science at Barry University.

-- 💻 Currently focused on learning React.
+- 💻 Currently focused on building web apps with ReactJS.

 ---